pravega/pravega/documentation/src/docs/admin-guide/cluster-dependencies.md

 - **`autoScale.controller.connect.uri`**: URI for the Pravega Controller.
 _Type_: `String`. _Default_: `pravega://localhost:9090`. _Update-mode_: `cluster-wide`.

-- **`bookkeeper.zk.connect.uri`**: Endpoint address (hostname:port) where the ZooKeeper controlling BookKeeper for this cluster can be found at.
+- **`bookkeeper.zk.connect.uri`**: Endpoint address (hostname:port) where the ZooKeeper controlling Bookkeeper for this cluster can be found at.
 This value must be the same for all Pravega SegmentStore instances in this cluster.
 _Type_: `String`. _Default_: `localhost:2181`. _Update-mode_: `read-only`.

-- **`bookkeeper.ledger.path`**: Default root path for BookKeeper Ledger metadata.
-This property tells the BookKeeper client where to look up Ledger Metadata for the BookKeeper cluster it is connecting to.
+- **`bookkeeper.ledger.path`**: Default root path for Bookkeeper Ledger metadata.
+This property tells the Bookkeeper client where to look up Ledger Metadata for the Bookkeeper cluster it is connecting to.
 If this property isn't uncommented, then the default value for the path is the Pravega cluster namespace (`/pravega/<cluster-name>/`) with "ledgers" appended:
 `/pravega/<cluster-name>/ledgers`.
 Otherwise, it will take the value specified below.
 _Type_: `String`. _Default_: `/pravega/bookkeeper/ledgers`. _Update-mode_: `read-only`.